Worst Metro Cities for Package Theft for 2024

 Graphic representing 120 million packages stolen in 2023.

 For the first time, it looks like package theft is leveling out.
-This year, we estimate that 120.5 million packages were snatched from porches across the US—an increase of just 1 million yearly.
+This year's report estimates that 120.5 million packages were snatched from porches across the U.S. in 2023—an increase of just 1 million yearly.
 While that's not insignificant, it keeps pace with population numbers and doesn't indicate a real uptick in package theft activity.

 Map of the US highlighting the top 10 metro areas with the biggest financial loss due to package theft.
 New York City, Philadelphia, and Chicago are the top 3 cities that lost the most money to package thieves in 2023.